 What is extreme minimalism

-To the average person, minimalism is about living with less.
-It’s about getting rid of all the clutter in your life and paring down to only the essentials.
+To the average person, minimalism is about living with less stuff.
+It’s about getting rid of all the clutter in your life and paring down to only the bare essentials.
 But to an extreme minimalist, that’s just the beginning.
 The extreme minimalism lifestyle is a choice that goes far beyond simply decluttering your home.
 It’s about living with as little as possible so that you can focus on what’s truly important to you.

-For extreme minimalists, their possessions are carefully curated and limited to only those things that bring them true joy or are absolutely essential.
+For most extreme minimalists, their possessions are carefully curated and limited to only those things that bring them true joy or are absolutely essential.
 They might own only a few pieces of clothing, and they might not own any furniture at all.
-Their homes are uncluttered and often empty of any decorations or personal items.
+Their homes are uncluttered and often empty of any decorations or personal belongings.

 Additionally, extreme minimalists often eschew traditional forms of entertainment and instead focus on experiences and relationships.
 They might choose to spend their evenings reading or talking with friends instead of watching television.

-What are the benefits of extreme minimalism
+What are the benefits of extreme minimalism?

 More time to focus on what’s important